 Dehydration in older adults is often due to inadequate fluid intake, but can be caused by many other factors such as excessive sweating, loss of blood, diarrhoea, diseases such as diabetes, as well as the side effect of some medications.

 For this reason it’s important for older adults to make an effort to drink enough water to prevent dehydration and stay healthy and well.

 Did you know?

-- According to the Australian Bureau of Statistics, the average Australian only drinks 1.29L of water per day, which is well below the recommended 2.5L (for males) and 2L (for women).
+- According to the Australian Bureau of Statistics, the average Australian only drinks 1.29L of water per day, which is well below the recommended 2-2.5L recommended by Healthdirect.gov.au.

-- It only takes a 2% loss of total water for your body to start feeling thirsty.
+- It only takes a 2% loss of total water for your body to start feeling thirsty and dehydration symptoms to begin.
 Once you’re at this point, your body is already in a state of dehydration.

 - Caffeinated drinks and alcohol can dehydrate you.

 - Dry mouth, high heart rate, headaches and dizziness can be physical signs of dehydration.

 - When the body doesn't have enough water, the amount of blood in the body (blood volume) decreases.
 This can cause low blood pressure - increasing the risk of injury from falls in older people.